Finland Is Killing Its Basic Income Experiment - Slashdot

 And we are going to have to get over this Puritanical idea that one must work to make living.

 Because just ignoring the problem and telling those displaced people nonsense platitudes will end in revolution.
-And remember here in the USA there are
+And remember here in the USA there are over 300 million guns out there.

+That thing with the Google buses a couple of years ago is just the prelude of what's going to happen if the wealth and income disparity continues.
+THe election of Trump is another symptom.
+And the next demagogue may be a Hugo Chavez.....

+That will not end well.
+I'm hoping for a Bernie Sanders Jr.

 Re: (Score:3)